NUbots/NUbots/module/localisation/BallFilter/README.md

 - `message::vision::Balls` uses the ball position estimate from vision
 - `message::input::Sensors` uses sensors to compute transform from camera {c} to torso space {t}
+- `message::support::FieldDescription` uses field description to obtain height of ball off the ground

 ## Emits